dokku/dokku/docs/advanced-usage/persistent-storage.md

 storage:unmount <app> <host-dir:container-dir> # Remove an existing bind mount
 ```

+!!! info
-> The storage plugin is compatible with storage mounts created with the docker-options.
+    The storage plugin is compatible with storage mounts created with the docker-options.
 The storage plugin will only list mounts from the deploy/run phase.

 The storage plugin supports the following mount points: